-SUMMARY FINDINGS AND SUBMITTAL REQUIREMENTS FOR THE DEMOLITION OF HISTORIC PROPERTIES
+FINDINGS AND SUBMITTAL REQUIREMENTS FOR THE DEMOLITION OF HISTORIC PROPERTIES 7-6-10 City Council Meeting

-6-8-10 Community and Economic Development Committee Meeting

 The following is a summary of the recommendations for amendments to the Planning Code and required material to be submitted with an application for demolition of certain historic resources.
 The first column contains the applicable historic resources.
 The second column contains the findings required to be met to demolish the historic resource described in first column.
 These findings are contained in Section 17.136.075 of the Planning Code and the Planning Code controls if there are any inconsistencies or differences.
 The last column lists the submittals required for staff to analyze whether a demolition proposal meets the corresponding findings.
-The goal of the required submittal is to assist staff in evaluating whether a project meets the findings required to demolish a building.
+The goal of the required submittals is to assist staff in evaluating whether a project meets the findings required to demolish a building.
+All submittals and analysis will be reviewed by the Planning Department and/or their agents, as necessary.
 The submittals are not criteria for whether a demolition can or cannot occur.
 Further, the required submittals are not meant to discourage either historicist or contemporary architecture in new construction.
 The Planning Director can, from time to time, make modifications to the required submittals if they are consistent with the intent of the proposed requirements.